 If you have an important bit of information to which you would like to draw a bit of extra attention, using the styles is a great way to do so.
 However, make sure you are also using the text to call out the importance of the content, as the screen reader will not read these any differently than other regular text.

 For example, "important, midterms due on my desk no later than 5:00 p.m.
 5-5-2017".
 We can add one of the styles, and then as this is something I want people to focus on when they come to the page, we'll put it at the top.
-And just to make it a little more fancy, we can bold the word, "important," and save.
+And just to make it a little fancier, we can bold the word, "important," and save it.

 - To edit other regions of your web page visit Editing your Website.